laminar-protocol/laminar-chain/README.md

 - Collateralized Margin Trading Protocol ([draft white-paper](https://github.com/laminar-protocol/flow-protocol-whitepaper/blob/master/LaminarMarginTradingWhitePaperDraft_29Jan2020.pdf))

 Our protocols are under review by financial partner, do expect change and we will release update as we progress.

+Refer to [the user guide wiki](https://github.com/laminar-protocol/laminar-chain/wiki) for more details.

 # Liquidity Pool
 A liquidity pool is set up by a liquidity provider funded with USD stablecoins as collaterals to support certain types of trading namely synthetic asset trading, or margin trading.
 Each pool can set up bid and ask spread for each trading pair, which is essentially the fee structure for the liquidity provider.
 Anyone can become a liquidity provider by setting up their own pool.
 An efficient market with multiple liquidity pools will trend towards competitive spread and reputable players.